Meetings and Events

 for Saturday Lunch are available during on-line

-registration, which is open through TBA.
+registration, through Sunday, October 7.
 (See the Announcement

 page for information on by-mail pre-registration.)